ppascual2086/Dr.Dose-Raspberry-Pi/README.md

 cd Dr.Dose-Raspberry-Pi
 npm install
 ```
-Note if this fails, sometimes it's because the internal clock of your new chip is off.
+Note if this fails, sometimes it's because the internal clock of your new Raspberry pi is off.
 Type `date` into the command line.
 If it is wrong you can manually reset it with:

 `sudo date --set Year-Month-Day`
 `sudo date --set hour:minute:second`